nasa/scrub/docs/usage.md

             - clean: Remove all previous analysis [optional]
             - debug: Print verbose execution information to the console [optional]
             - quiet: Print minimal execution infromation to the console [optional]
+            - define: Override values found in the configuration file [optional]

     scrub run-tool